dstl/YAWNING-TITAN/README.md

 ```

 This will build the documentation as a collection of HTML files which uses the Read The Docs sphinx theme.
+Other build
-Other build options are available but may require additional dependencies such as LaTeX and PDF.
+options are available but may require additional dependencies such as LaTeX and PDF.
+Please refer to the Sphinx documentation
-Please refer to the Sphinx documentation for your specific output requirements.
+for your specific output requirements.

 ## Example Notebooks

-A collection of example notebooks have been provided in [`yawning_titan/notebooks/_package_data`](yawning_titan/notebooks/_package_data) and are copied over to the newly created users notebooks application directory (`~/yawning_titan/notebooks`) at install.
-These are the best place to start if you want to get a feel for **YT** before builidng the docs and exploring further.
-If the notebooks become corrupted in the users notebooks application directory, they can be reset running the following commands from an interactive Python session on your venv:
+A collection of example notebooks have been provided.
+The original versions of these notebooks stored in
+[`yawning_titan/notebooks/_package_data`](yawning_titan/notebooks/_package_data) and are copied over to the newly created
+users notebooks application directory (`~/yawning_titan/notebooks`) at install.
+These are the best place to start if you
+want to get a feel for **YT** before builidng the docs and exploring further.
+If the notebooks become corrupted in the
+users notebooks application directory, they can be reset running the following commands from an interactive Python
+session on your venv:

 ```python
 from yawning_titan.notebooks.jupyter import reset_default_jupyter_notebooks
 reset_default_jupyter_notebooks(overwrite_existing=True)